yugabyte/ybm-cli/docs/ybm_cluster_update.md

 ### Options

 ```
       --cloud-provider string     [OPTIONAL] The cloud provider where database needs to be deployed.
-AWS or GCP.
+AWS, AZURE or GCP.
       --cluster-name string       [REQUIRED] Name of the cluster.
       --cluster-tier string       [OPTIONAL] The tier of the cluster.
 Sandbox or Dedicated.
       --cluster-type string       [OPTIONAL] Cluster replication type.
 SYNCHRONOUS or GEO_PARTITIONED.